idealtitude/targemmivkhar/README.md

 **This is a Work In Progress!**

-The extension is only done very partially, not all functionalities work.
-Particularly the options page that is a very messy, it's not usable for the moment.
+Most of the work is done, and it's usable right now, but I prefer to warn that it's a work in progress...

 ## Presentation

 This is an extension for Firefox that add an option in the contextual menu and open Google Translate with the selected text... to translate it.

-I made it because I was fed up to select and copy texts I want to translate, then open another tab and go to Google Translate, then paste the text, sleect the langguages...
+I made it because I was fed up to select and copy texts I want to translate, then open another tab and go to Google Translate, then paste the text, sleect the languages...

 So I made this extension.